Semiconductor fabrication plant

-The clean room is where all fabrication takes place and contains the machinery for integrated circuit production such as steppers and/or scanners for photolithography, in addition to etching, cleaning, doping and dicing machines.
-All these devices are extremely precise and thus extremely expensive.
-Prices for most common pieces of equipment for the processing of 300 mm wafers range from $700,000 to upwards of $4,000,000 each with a few pieces of equipment reaching as high as $340,000,000 each (e.g. EUV scanners).
-A typical fab will have several hundred equipment items.

 History

 Typically an advance in chip-making technology requires a completely new fab to be built.
 In the past, the equipment to outfit a fab was not very expensive and there were a huge number of smaller fabs producing chips in small quantities.
 However, the cost of the most up-to-date equipment has since grown to the point where a new fab can cost several billion dollars.

 Another side effect of the cost has been the challenge to make use of older fabs.
 For many companies these older fabs are useful for producing designs for unique markets, such as embedded processors, flash memory, and microcontrollers.
 However, for companies with more limited product lines, it is often best to either rent out the fab, or close it entirely.
 This is due to the tendency of the cost of upgrading an existing fab to produce devices requiring newer technology to exceed the cost of a completely new fab.

 There has been a trend to produce ever larger wafers, so each process step is being performed on more and more chips at once.
 The goal is to spread production costs (chemicals, fab time) over a larger number of saleable chips.
 It is impossible (or at least impracticable) to retrofit machinery to handle larger wafers.
 This is not to say that foundries using smaller wafers are necessarily obsolete; older foundries can be cheaper to operate, have higher yields for simple chips and still be productive.

 The industry was aiming to move from the state-of-the-art wafer size 300 mm (12 in) to 450 mm by 2018.
 In March 2014, Intel expected 450 mm deployment by 2020.
 But in 2016, corresponding joint research efforts were stopped.

 Additionally, there is a large push to completely automate the production of semiconductor chips from beginning to end.
 This is often referred to as the "lights-out fab" concept.